DIG-Kaust/conda_envs/README.md

 - PyLops_cupy_cusignal: GPU-enabled installation of PyLops with Cupy + CuSignal (cuda10.2.89)
 - PyLops_gpu: GPU-enabled installation of PyLops-gpu with PyTorch + Cupy (cuda10.2.89)
 - PyLops_gpu_3090: GPU-enabled installation of PyLops-gpu with PyTorch + Cupy (cuda11.0 to be used with GeForce RTX 3090)
+- PyLops_dist: CPU installation of PyLops-distributed and its dependencies
+- Azure_CLI: CPU installation of azure-cli (to be able to programmatically download Volve data)
 - EGS: Stanford GPU-enabled FD propagators and PDE-constrained inversion

 ## Adds on: